Enhance your Snowflake environment with codbex’s low-code solutions, effortlessly deployed as Docker images for maximum efficiency.

 Adjust the size of the provisioned machines if needed.
 More details about the different sizes here.

-• Create network rule which allows egress communication to all hosts on ports 443 and 80.
-This will allow codbex products to communicate with the outside world.
+• create network rule which allows egress communication to all hosts on ports 443 and 80

 USE ROLE ACCOUNTADMIN;